John-McPherson/Python-Essentials-Portfolio-Project/README.md

  ### ** Rerun Application **
  * Once the application has finished running it gives the user the option to rerun to add any additional sales/ stock that’s required.

+## **Features left to implement**

+### **Update Cost Per Unit **
+ * When an order is restocked it should automatically recalculate the cost per unit based on total cost of all items.
+This should also recalculate all previous sales to reflect the new CPU.

+ ### **Add New Book**
+ * The application will give the user the option to add a new product when ordering new stock.
+This will automatically update all other functions to prompt for data for this product when carrying out functions.

+### **Con Profits**
+ * The application uses this information (and the CPU generated from the stock function) to work out both the net and gross profit from the convention sales.

+### **Low Stock Warning**
+ * The application will prompt the user when stocks of an item are running low.

+### ** Automatic Reordering **
+* The application should offer the user the option to automatically send an email to the printer to order a restock of a book.
+This email should include:
+	* The restock amount.
+	* The date of the last reprint.

+### **Data Validation **
+ * The application validates all information to ensure that the correct data is being passed to it.
+If incorrect data is passed to it will tell the user what the issue is and how they can resolve it.